yewon-lee/yewon-lee.github.io/index.md

 ## About Me

 I am a Ph.D. student at the Paul G. Allen School of Computer Science and Engineering, University of Washington.
 I am advised by Prof. [Siddhartha Srinivasa](https://goodrobot.ai/) at the [Personal Robotics Lab](https://personalrobotics.cs.washington.edu/).
-My research interests centers around learning for robot manipulation, particularly in long-horizon settings and around humans.
+My research interests center around learning for robot manipulation, particularly in long-horizon settings and around humans.

 Prior to my Ph.D., I obtained a Master's in Computer Science at the University of Toronto, where I was advised by Prof. [Florian Shkurti](http://www.cs.toronto.edu/~florian/) at the [Robot Vision and Learning Lab](https://rvl.cs.toronto.edu/#/) and collaborated with Prof. [Fabio Ramos](https://fabioramos.github.io/Home.html) at NVIDIA.
 My Master's thesis was on differentiable task and motion planning (TAMP).
 Prior to that, I completed my bachelor's in [Engineering Science](https://engsci.utoronto.ca/program/what-is-engsci/) at the University of Toronto.
 During my undergrad, I interned at Epson's Robotics R&D team researching computer vision algorithms for robot manipulation.